GoogleSQL data definition language

 • A list of key value pairs that overrides the default settings of the search index.

-• sort_order_sharding When true, the search index will be sharded by the column of ORDER BY.
-When false, the search index will be sharded uniformly.
+• sort_order_sharding When true, the search index will be sharded by one or more columns specified in the ORDER BY clause.
+When false, the search index is sharded uniformly.
 Default value is false.
 See search index sharding for more details.

 ALTER SEARCH INDEX